JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

    }
    ```

-   The `greeting()` function is now called in a coroutine inside `LaunchedEffect` to avoid recalling it on each recomposition.
+   The `greet()` function is now called inside `LaunchedEffect` to avoid recalling it on each recomposition.
+2. Build the project to update the shared module.
+It'll be useful for the next part, iOS app.

 ### iOS app